 But will Plexus Edge really help you “change the way you live”?
-Will it realistically help you lead a more “focused, stronger, motivated, fulfilled, productive, better life,” or any of the other claims made in its promotional video?
+Will it really help you lead a more “focused, stronger, motivated, fulfilled, productive, better life,” or any of the other claims made in its promotional video?
 We took a closer look at all of the company’s promises here, and talk about what we learned during our research.

 According to the label on Edge’s website, the supplement contains:

 - Theacrine (TeaCrine) 125mg

 - Natural caffeine (Coffea robusta) 90mg

 Theacrine is chemically similar to caffeine, and works much the same way to stimulate the nervous system and increase heart rate.
 However, while caffeine has been clinically shown to improve mental alertness, it appears this same level of evidence isn’t available for theacrine.